 The Friends of Forestry Political Action Committee is one of the top 25 business FFPAC’s in North Carolina.
-Our success in the General Assembly is directly related to our PAC’s ability to support candidates that are friends of forestry and the forest products industry as well as educating candidates on the importance of forestry to our state’s environment and economy.
+Our success in the General Assembly is directly related to our ability to educate candidates on the importance of forestry to our state’s environment and economy and our PAC’s ability to support candidates that are friends of forestry and the forest products industry.

 Formed in 1999, the FFPAC is non-partisan and not affiliated with any political party and is registered with the North Carolina State Board of Elections.
 The FFPAC was formed to provide financial assistance to candidates for statewide political office who support forestry and the forest products industry.

-The Friends of Forestry PAC held its annual Reverse Raffle on May 3, 2016.
-The drawing raised $20,000 for the FFPAC.
-During the drawing, about 30 members in attendance shared finger foods, fellowship, and beverages as they tracked their luck on the big screen.
+The Friends of Forestry PAC conducts a Reverse Raffle on an annual basis.
+The drawing typically raises over $25,000 for the FFPAC.
+Anyone who has purchased a ticket is welcome to attend the drawing where finger foods and beverages are served as attendees tracked their luck on the big screen.
 The object of a reverse raffle is to be the last ticket left in the drum.
-The final drawing came down to a lucky three – Billy Cipriani, Charles Jones and Dwight Batts.

 HOW DO I CONTRIBUTE?
 If you would like to become a FFPAC supporter, your contributions must be personal funds.
 For example, the FFPAC cannot accept a donation on a company check or company credit card.
 You can contact the FFPAC’s treasurer, Chris Brown, at firstname.lastname@example.org or by call him at the NCFA office at (800) 231-7723 ext.
 3. As a reminder, donations to the FFPAC are not tax deductible.